TOOLBOX

 This toolbox was created to help support HEI teaching staff on the development of a challenge-based social innovation course.

-If you are planning to actively involve your students in a process of creating solutions to today’s greatest societal challenges by collaborating with local and national partners, then this toolbox is for you.
+If you are planning to actively involve your students in a process of creating solutions to today’s greatest societal challenges

-The program in numbers…
+The programme in numbers…

 55 Students enrolled in Paris and Barcelona

-11 Solutions developped
+11 Solutions developed

 15 partners involved